Knife Maker's Mark for Jay Fisher Knives

 Permanent marks are cut, not applied.

-Who in the world ever heard of this?
-Using the same technique as engraving my military and combat sheath flash plates, I also engrave high resolution detail into leather knife sheaths.
-This results in a crisp, highly detailed image and unique personalization uncommon in the field of fine custom sheaths.
+The old method used the same technique as engraving my military and combat sheath flash plates.
+This resulted in a crisp, highly detailed image and unique personalization that was uncommon in the field of fine custom sheaths.
 Unlike the hand techniques above, this is done with a machine, so the cut depths and designs are completely uniform and are generated in a computer.
 Check out the thumbnails below to see.

-Machine engraving can lend itself to fine personalization with monograms, text lettering, names, dates, events, etc. It also is great for artistic styles and motifs, adding to, enhancing, and blending the relationship between the artwork on the knife and sheath.
-Since the design or text is literally carved into the leather, it will never fade or deteriorate like embossing, stamping, or mask and stencil painting, and is bold and distinctive.
+Machine and laser engraving can lend itself to fine personalization with monograms, text lettering, names, dates, events, etc. It also is great for artistic styles and motifs, adding to, enhancing, and blending the relationship between the artwork on the knife and sheath.
+Since the design or text is literally carved or burned into the leather, it will never fade or deteriorate like embossing, stamping, or mask and stencil painting, and is bold and distinctive.

 Page Topics